carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-metapost-examples.md

   - Uncategorized
 format: image
 ---
 **2008-10-19**: I use [PyX](http://pyx.sourceforge.net/) instead of Metapost.
-It&#8217;s based on Python so the syntax is clear and straightforward, and is easily used from Sage (install with &#8220;sage -python setup.py install&#8221; from the PyX source directory).
+It's based on Python so the syntax is clear and straightforward, and is easily used from Sage (install with "sage -python setup.py install" from the PyX source directory).

 ### Introduction

 My favourite package for drawing diagrams is [MetaPost](http://en.wikipedia.org/wiki/MetaPost).
-Here&#8217;s an example, taken from my PhD thesis:
+Here's an example, taken from my PhD thesis:

 <img class="displayed" src="https://i1.wp.com/s3.amazonaws.com/carlo-hamalainen.net/oldblog/stuff/myfiles/metapostrules.png?w=1100&#038;ssl=1" alt="Metapost diagram" data-recalc-dims="1" />